Humane Society Pet of the Week - Times Gazette

-The Highland Humane Society Animal Shelter Pet of the Week is Berta, an approximately 3-year-old female mixed breed.
-She is super friendly toward everyone and has great manners.
-She doesn’t jump up on you and rarely barks.
-She’s just an all around lovely dog.
-Berta was brought to the shelter with a collar and very clean as a stray dog that nobody claimed.
-If you could give Berta, or any of the other kittens, cats or dogs at the shelter, a good home, visit the Humane Society Animal Shelter at 9331 SR 124 (P.O.
-Box 471, Hillsboro, Ohio 45133) or call the shelter at 937-393-2110.
-The shelter is open Tuesday through Saturday from noon to 5 p.m. and is closed Sunday and Monday.
-It is always in need of supplies.
-This week the shelter is asking for canned cat or dog food.
+The Highland Humane Society Pet of the Week is Oscar, an approximately a 12-week-old male Beagle mix.
+He was dropped off by someone’s house.
+He is a healthy, active and playful.
+He already walks well on a leash.
+If you could give Oscar, or any of the other dogs, cats and kittens at the Humane Society Animal Shelter, a good forever home, visit the shelter at 9331 SR 124, Hillsboro, or call 937-393-2110.
+The shelter is open Tuesday through Saturday from noon to 5 p.m., and is closed Sunday and Monday.
+The shelter is in need of Kitten Chow and cat litter.
+It is also taking reservations for its Rascal Unit for Aug.
+23. The Rascal Unit is a low-cost spay and neuter travel van.
+It also offers shots and some surgeries.

 Humane Society Pet of the Week

-The Highland Humane Society Animal Shelter Pet of the Week is Berta, an approximately 3-year-old female mixed breed.
-She is super friendly toward everyone and has great manners.
-She doesn’t jump up on you and rarely barks.
-She’s just an all around lovely dog.
-Berta was brought to the shelter with a collar and very clean as a stray dog that nobody claimed.
-If you could give Berta, or any of the other kittens, cats or dogs at the shelter, a good home, visit the Humane Society Animal Shelter at 9331 SR 124 (P.O.
-Box 471, Hillsboro, Ohio 45133) or call the shelter at 937-393-2110.
-The shelter is open Tuesday through Saturday from noon to 5 p.m. and is closed Sunday and Monday.
-It is always in need of supplies.
-This week the shelter is asking for canned cat or dog food.
+The Highland Humane Society Pet of the Week is Oscar, an approximately a 12-week-old male Beagle mix.
+He was dropped off by someone’s house.
+He is a healthy, active and playful.
+He already walks well on a leash.
+If you could give Oscar, or any of the other dogs, cats and kittens at the Humane Society Animal Shelter, a good forever home, visit the shelter at 9331 SR 124, Hillsboro, or call 937-393-2110.
+The shelter is open Tuesday through Saturday from noon to 5 p.m., and is closed Sunday and Monday.
+The shelter is in need of Kitten Chow and cat litter.
+It is also taking reservations for its Rascal Unit for Aug.
+23. The Rascal Unit is a low-cost spay and neuter travel van.
+It also offers shots and some surgeries.